-Overpressure Device / Chemical Reaction Bomb An IED made from common chemicals which react when combined and shaken in a capped container, when combined and shaken in a capped container, often a soda bottle, to rapidly produce gasses.
+Overpressure Device / Chemical Reaction Bomb An IED made from common chemicals which react when combined and shaken in a capped container, often a soda bottle, to rapidly produce gasses.
 The internal gas pressure generated from the reaction causes the container to expand and explode.